GENERAL ASSEMBLY OF NORTH CAROLINA

 (11) That the hearing may be held on a date later than that stated in the notice and that the party will be notified of any change in the hearing date.

-notice of hearing, if other than the holder, may rely on the written
+hearing, if other than the holder, may rely on the written confirmation

-and (c)(5b) of this section and is not liable for inaccuracies in the
+(c)(5b) of this section and is not liable for inaccuracies in the written

 considered in a hearing under this section.